chenasraf/unaconfig_dart/README.md

 - Each string will eventually become a `RegExp` pattern, so be sure to escape as necessary.
 - `{name}` inside the patterns is replaced by the name provided to the `Unaconfig`.

-A successful match will start going through the Parsers until a config map is returned from it.
+A successful match will start going through the ConfigParsers until a config map is returned from it.

 By default, Unaconfig checks the for the following config files in every matched dir: